 Directors and Trustees

-The Seaton Gateway Theatre charity has eleven Trustees who are also Directors of the organisation
+The Seaton Gateway Theatre charity has eight Trustees who are also Directors of the organisation

 Retirement seems to be a word missing from my vocabulary.